inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (i u)
 *:_M_R_L20
-S:    The public is quite unfair about airing quibbles over :house furniture and fruit juices for the university crew.
+S:The public is quite unfair about airing quibbles over :house furniture and fruit juices for the university crew.
  :The alumni inquiry into the failure of equipment figures in :the issue.
 The alumni attitude is useful but continues to